 Affinity Photo

 I never thought Photoshop was worth the subscription.
 For years I used GIMP, which is good enough if you just want to make photos look better and add some text.
 But Affinity Photo does most of what PS does for a fraction of the cost, and does it so easily and quickly that it speeds up my workflow.
-It’s $50, a one-time fee that covers all upgrades until they get to 2.0, which should be a couple of years out.
+It’s $60, a one-time fee that covers all upgrades until they get to 3.0, which should be at least a couple of years out.
+Look for promo codes to save a bit on that.

 Social Media Tools for Bloggers